 74 – LOPEZ, TANIA.
 “Shannan Gilbert Family Seeks Donations to Pay for Her Burial.”
 Newsday, 18 Dec.
 2014.
 Web.
 25 Dec.
 2014. <http://www.newsday.com/long-island/suffolk/shannan-gilbert-family-seeks-donations-to-pay-for-her-burial-1.9729218>.

-Posted by Jack Heart on December 27, 2014, With 31656 Reads Filed under WarZone.
+Posted by Jack Heart on December 27, 2014, With 33320 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.